supercollider/scel/README.md

 `M-x sclang-customize`

-If you want to change from the default `sclang_conf.yaml` file used by your emacs sessions you can customize the `sclang-library-configuration-file` variable, but make sure that file loads the scel quark, or you won't be able to run sclang code.
+NOTE: If you use an sclang configuration file different from the default `sclang_conf.yaml`, you need to specify it in scel by customizing the `sclang-library-configuration-file `variable.
+Otherwise, even after installing the Quark in SuperCollider, you won't be able to run sclang code in emacs.

 ## Getting help